Alexandre Gomes

 Alexandre Gomes (born 24 July 1982) is a Brazilian professional poker player.
 He is a World Series of Poker bracelet winner, a World Poker Tour champion and a former Team PokerStars Pro.

+Early life

+Gomes is from Curitiba, Paraná, and holds a law degree.
+He began playing poker recreationally with friends, moved to online and then live tournaments, and later left his legal practice to become a professional player.

+Before turning professional, Gomes finished runner-up in the $5,150 No-Limit Hold'em Championship Event of the 2006 World Series of Poker Circuit stop in Atlantic City, losing heads-up to American player Rick Rossetti and earning $202,433.

 World Series of Poker

 Gomes became the first Brazilian World Series of Poker bracelet winner after defeating a field of 2,317 players in the 2008 World Series of Poker $2,000 No-Limit Hold'em event, earning $770,540.